monk-io/docs/docs/monk-in-10.md

 ## Creating Your Monk Account

-Monk currently won't work without an account, but it takes a grand total of 10 seconds to get one.
+Setting up the account takes 10 seconds.
 We use accounts to match users with their Monk setups and for licensing and analytics purposes.
 We are very privacy-focused and only use telemetry data for product improvement.
 This data never includes your proprietary information.
 You can [learn more about the privacy of Monk accounts](monk-privacy.md).

 Use this command to create your Monk account: